 Our work is conducted in the cross field between design, engineering and craftsmanship, where the capabilities are represented by a young, multidisciplinary team.
 We believe in a user-centered design process, and we always involve the end users in our projects – from initial research to prototype testing.

-Our office is located inside an airport terminal, and we observe and talk to passengers and airport staff every day.
-Therefore, we know a lot about future needs and tendencies in airports.
+For the first four years, our office was located inside an airport terminal, and we observed and talked to passengers and airport staff every day.
+We are still daily or weekly visitors in airports, and we know a lot about future needs and tendencies.
 Combined with a great insight into new materials and production technologies, high aesthetic standards, and an uncompromising attention to detailing, we always reach the finish line with new and innovative solutions.

 THE COMPANY’S HISTORY